 What is Market Depth?

 Market depth is the order book or an electronic list of buy and sell orders.
-This list is organised by price level and updated to reflect real-time market activity.
+This list is organized by price level and updated to reflect real-time market activity.

 The Market Depth, therefore, mainly segregates, the different levels of the real time data feed from the NSE, BSE & MCX.